mongodb/mongo-odbc-driver/DEVELOPER.md

 - (macos): `cargo test --features odbc-sys/iodbc,cstr/utf32 unit`

 ### Other types of tests
 The other tests that are run are integration and result set tests.
 These involve more setup, and that setup is largely operating system specific.
+Regardless of the operating system, the below environment variables must be set.
+Following this, subsections describe any operating specific steps for testing.

 ```
 ADF_TEST_LOCAL_USER: local adf username